 10 Essential Watering Tips to Keep Your Landscape Alive

 When the heat settles in and rain becomes unpredictable, watering the right way makes all the difference.
-It is not about how often you water, it is about how well you water.
-A thoughtful approach can keep your landscape healthy, resilient, and beautiful even during dry stretches.
+It is not just about how often you water, it is about how well you water.
+A thoughtful approach can keep your landscape healthy, resilient, and beautiful, even during dry stretches.

-Here are ten practical, easy to follow tips to help you water during times of drought, plus keep reading to find quick Watering Cheat Sheets to help you remember.
+Below are ten practical, easy to follow tips to help you water wisely during times of drought.
+And be sure to keep reading for simple Watering Cheat Sheets that make it easy to remember exactly what your plants need!

 Instead of watering a little every day, focus on longer, deeper watering a few times a week.